Celcom: Subscribers

 As of the first quarter of 2018, Celcom has 9.6 million subscribers in Malaysia.
 Celcom subscribers dropped from 10.25 million in Q12017.

 In that quarter, Celcom's ARPU for postpaid was RM87, and prepaid ARPU stood at RM34.

 Axiata and Telenor in Talks to Merge Asian Operations

-In 2019, The Edge reported that Axiata Group Bhd and Norwegian Telenor Group are in talks to merge their operations in Asia.
+In 2019, The Edge reported that Axiata Group and Norwegian Telenor Group are in talks to merge their operations in Asia.
 It is learnt that post-merger, Axiata will be a shareholder of the merged entity, which is expected to be an investment holding company that owns the enlarged regional mobile service operation.